TetianaMar-888/Amazon_Books_project/README.md

 One extreme price outlier ($4,975.50) was investigated and found to be a legitimate rare/collectible book listing rather than a parsing error, and was therefore retained in the dataset.

+## Baseline Model

+A `most-frequent-class` baseline achieves 84.6% accuracy — but this is misleading: it never predicts `negative` or `neutral` at all (0% recall for both), simply because `positive` dominates the dataset. **Macro F1 of 0.31** exposes this weakness clearly, confirming our earlier EDA decision to use macro F1 as the primary evaluation metric rather than accuracy.
+Any model that beats this baseline must demonstrate real predictive power on the minority classes, not just overall accuracy.